lemrey/sdk-nrf/applications/thread_border_router/README.rst

 Thread CLI device building
 ==========================

-For testing purposes, optionally the :ref:`ot_cli_sample` sample can be used together with nRF TBR application.
+For testing purposes, you can optionally use the :ref:`ot_cli_sample` sample together with nRF TBR application.
 To do so, follow the instructions from the :ref:`ot_cli_sample_building_and_running` section of the Thread CLI sample.

 Testing